3bdo7amouda/HiveBox/README.md

 HiveBox v0.0.1
 ```

+### Phase 2 - Next Steps

+The next implementation will include:
+- RESTful API endpoints
+- Integration with openSenseMap API
+- Automated testing and CI/CD

 ## 📊 SenseBox Configuration

-The application uses these pre-configured senseBox IDs from openSenseMap:
+The application uses these pre-configured senseBox IDs from [openSenseMap](https://opensensemap.org/):
 - `5eba5fbad46fb8001b799786`
 - `5c21ff8f919bf8001adf2488`
 - `5ade1acf223bd80019a1011c`

+These IDs represent sensors close to each other for environmental data tracking.

 ## 🔧 Development Workflow